-- NHS Digital via its Trusted Research Environment service (for English health data); - NHS Wales via its Secure Anonymised Information Linkage (SAIL) Databank (for Welsh health data) - Public Health Scotland via its Scottish National Data Safe Haven (for Scottish health data).
+• NHS England via its SDE service (for health data for England);

+- NHS Wales via its Secure Anonymised Information Linkage (SAIL) Databank (for health data for Wales); and - Public Health Scotland via its Scottish National Safe Haven (for health data for Scotland).

 Individual level patient data never leaves these TREs.
 Access to the data within these TREs is restricted to approved, named researchers with certified training in the safe use of health-related data for research.
 These approved researchers access the data held in each environment remotely through a highly secure authentication system.
 This allows researchers to perform analyses for specified, approved projects that are part of the CVD-COVID-UK/COVID-IMPACT programme, while protecting people's privacy and optimising the security of their data.
-COVID-IMPACT projects currently access English data in the NHS Digital TRE only.
+COVID-IMPACT projects currently access data for England in NHS England's SDE only.